hunghvu/dynamic-wallpaper/dynamic-wallpaper/InternalLog.md

 - The first (final) release.
 ___

+## 2020/09/05
+- Large scale refactoring in Controller, RandomFromNet, RandomFromFolder and minor refactoring in other classes.
+- Basically everything is completed.
+Still, one more additional day is needed to test user experience (real-use).
+- This can be seen as RC1.
+- Perhaps, version tag should be change from 1.0.0.x to 1.0.y.z (y is "large" version, z indicates whether JDK is included).

 ## 2020/09/04
 - Multiple refactoring to view and model.
 - Preliminary comments for controller, PMD + Checkstyle for TimeList, enum classes, FileArray, JnaWallpaper.